hero2xyz/Prism_Docs/README.md

 ```

 ### Best Practices for Global Evaluators
-1. Use clear, hierarchical tags for organization
+1. Use clear, hierarchical tags for organizationfare
 2. Keep evaluators focused on single responsibilities
 3. Consider evaluation order when setting priorities
 4. Use configuration to enable/disable evaluators